jonathan-vella/architecting-for-success/102-Azure-Landing-Zones/docs/contoso-alz-customer-scenario.md

 ### Requirements

-- Migrate the SAP production landscape to Azure within 6 weeks.
-- Optimize the performance of the payment service when reading records from the CRM system.
-- Block the ability to create resources outside of the EU.
-- Identify existing Azure resources which are not zone resilient.
-- Easily generate cost-related reports for each workload and application based on department and environment.
-- Implement a cost avoidance solution which will restrict the use of M-Series VMs and Machine Learning services.
+- An Azure environment which is ready to securely and efficiently host Azure OpenAI related workloads.
-- Minimize on-premises footprint and replace MPLS with a cloud-based approach.
-Enable local internet breakout from all sites to improve SaaS application performance and reduce WAN load.
+- Reduce on-premises infrastructure and replace MPLS with a cloud-based solution, enabling local internet breakout from all sites to enhance SaaS application performance and decrease WAN load.
+- Enforce policies to restrict resource creation to EU regions only.
+- Detect and report on Azure resources lacking zone resilience.
-- Separate Production, Staging, and Development environments with restricted communication between them.
+- Isolate Production, Staging, and Development environments with restricted inter-environment communication.
-- Enforce the filtering of network traffic between Azure resources in an Azure virtual network.
+- Apply network traffic filtering between Azure resources within an Azure virtual network.
-- Backup all production VMs and selected VMs in dev & test environments.
+- Ensure backup of all production VMs and selected VMs in development and test environments.
-- Implement built-in platform regulatory compliance security checks and reporting for all production environment (PCI-DSS and GDPR).
+- Implement built-in platform regulatory compliance checks and reporting for all production environments, adhering to PCI-DSS and GDPR standards.
-- Implement observability of all resources across all environments with minimal effort.
+- Establish comprehensive observability across all resources and environments with minimal configuration effort.
-- Restrict Public IP Addresses to core network functionality only.
+- Limit Public IP Addresses to core network functionalities only.
-- Receive cost-related alerts for abnormal consumption, cost overruns,  etc.
+- Configure alerts for abnormal consumption, cost overruns, and other cost-related anomalies.
-- Receive alerts related to the health, performance, and security of all platform resources.
+- Set up alerts for the health, performance, and security status of all platform resources.
+- Facilitate the generation of cost-related reports for each workload and application, categorized by department and environment.
+- Implement a cost management solution to restrict the use of M-Series VMs, OpenAI and Machine Learning services.
+- Execute the migration of the SAP production landscape to Azure within a 6-week timeframe.
+- Enhance the performance of the payment service by optimizing CRM system record retrieval.
+- Implement a solution to monitor and manage the performance of the payment service and CRM system.